Primary Navigation Mobile

 Bridge-type dent pullers can be inexpensive, but professional versions often cost a lot.

-7. Fill in the dent and paint over it
+7. Fill and repair the dent

 How to remove small dents from your car